usnistgov/xslt3-functions/xspec-dev/readme.md

 Requirements in summary:

-- Runs interactively and under CI/CD
+- Run interactively and under CI/CD
-- From the command line with convenient tooling (XML can be 'inside the box')
 - For both individual XSpecs and sets
+- Works as a 'black box' from the command line with familiar tooling
 - Scriptable, with example scripts to copy, clone or emulate
-- XML plumbing uses standards and is accessible for study and adaptation
+- XML plumbing follows standards and is accessible for study and adaptation

 #### Features